spinnaker/spinnaker.github.io/reference/artifacts/in-pipelines/index.md

 1. __Pipeline triggered by the completion of another pipeline__

-   The second pipeline will have access to all artifacts from the first pipeline
+   To set up this configuration, go to the _Configuration_ screen for a pipeline (Pipeline B) and add an automated trigger of type _Pipeline_ pointing to another pipeline (Pipeline A).
+Whenever Pipeline A completes, it will trigger a run of Pipeline B, and Pipeline B will have access to all artifacts from Pipeline A.

 2. __Pipeline that is a stage of a parent pipeline__

-   The child pipeline will have access to any artifacts from the parent pipeline that are upstream from where the child pipeline is triggered
+   To set up this configuration, go to the parent pipeline (Pipeline A), choose _Add Stage_, and add a stage of type _Pipeline_ pointing to another pipeline (Pipeline B).
+In this case, Pipeline B will have access to any artifacts from Pipeline A that are upstream from where it was triggered.

 # A Visual Explanation